Admissions:

 Move from ideas to action and become an agent of change

-The Escuela de Sostanibilidad and the Fundación Universidad Europea present the 1st Annual Sustainability Innovation Challenge, connecting students and alums with leading companies to co-create innovative solutions.
+The Escuela de Sostenibilidad of Universidad Europea and the Fundación Universidad Europea present the II Annual Sustainability Innovation Challenge, connecting students and alumni with leading companies to co‑create innovative solutions.

-Suppose you are part of Universidad Europea, Universidad del Rosario, Universidad Andres Bello, or Universidad Tecnica Particular de Loja.
-In that case, you can apply your knowledge in a real context, receive mentoring from experts, and develop your idea with the support of the Foundation.
+Whether you are part of the Universidad Europea or any other institution, you can participate, apply your knowledge in a real-world environment, receive expert mentoring, and develop your idea with the support of the Foundation.

-This challenge is open to undergraduate, postgraduate, PhD students and alumni of the participating universities.
+This challenge is open to undergraduate, postgraduate, doctoral students, and alumni from all universities.

 Team requirements:

-• They must include students or alumni from at least two different degrees within the same university, encouraging interdisciplinarity.
+• Teams must include students or alumni from at least two different degree programs within the same university.

-• The same student or alumni can participate in several teams and present multiple ideas in different challenges.
+• A single student or alumnus may participate in multiple teams and submit multiple ideas across different challenges.

-Participation in the challenge is compatible with academic activities.
-It is estimated between 2 to 4 hours per week between February and May 2025.
+Participation is compatible with academic activities.
+The estimated workload is 2 to 4 hours per week.

 What are the challenges?